Europe - The Blog - Travel Articles

 Only an American would call this elevator full

-Last weekend we did a little last-minute back-to-school shopping on a city break to Portland, OR.
-We stayed at the Embassy Suites at Washington Square.
-The Hilton hotel chain is a favorite of ours as it almost always offers rooms that can fit our group.
-And the large buffet breakfast, made-to-order omelets, and manager’s evening reception with free glasses of wine only sweeten the deal.
+Last weekend, we took a last-minute city break to Portland, OR, to do some back-to-school shopping.
+We stayed at the Embassy Suites at Washington Square—a favorite among Hilton hotels.
+We love this chain because it almost always has rooms that fit our group.
+Plus, the large buffet breakfast, made-to-order omelets, and the manager’s evening reception with free glasses of wine make the stay even better!

 Traffic jam at the elevators

-My daughter sat across the table arguing with my husband about whether or not the building had 8 or 9 floors.
-His argument was that he saw the number 9 in the elevator; but my daughter, looking up, counted the floors and came up with only 8.
-She was perplexed; why would the elevator stop on the 9th floor when there was clearly only 8 floors?!
+Meanwhile, my daughter sat across the table, deep in debate with my husband about whether the building had eight or nine floors.
+His argument?
+He saw a “9” in the elevator.
+Her argument?
+She counted the floors from the ground up and only came up with eight.
+She was perplexed—why would the elevator stop at a ninth floor when the building only had eight?

-Why did any of this matter to us in that moment?
-Well, you see, the hotel which claimed to have 9 floors, but we only counted 8, was served by just two elevators.
-It usually had three, but one looked like it had been out of commission for a while.
-So there always seemed to be a traffic jam at the elevators; no matter whether people were traveling up or down.
-There was always an impatient crowd gathered, waiting, and waiting, for an elevator.
+Why did any of this matter?
+Well, because this hotel—which claimed to have nine floors but only seemed to have eight—was served by just two elevators.
+Normally, there were three, but one had been out of commission for a while.
+The result?
+A permanent elevator traffic jam.
+Whether people were going up or down, there was always an impatient crowd gathered, waiting… and waiting… and waiting.

 There's no room on this elevator, he says